 In another example, Kira is failing social studies.
 She acts out during group projects and doesn’t cooperate with others.
 Teachers assume she just wants attention and isn’t motivated.
 But when the data team takes into account Kira’s social and emotional data, they discover that she lacks strong relationship skills and doesn’t have someone at home who provides academic support.
 This information leads the team to create an intervention to help Kira learn how to build strong relationships.
 They pair her with an older student mentor and reach out to her family to engage them in providing proper supports.

 These are just two examples of how SEL data helps educators better understand why students are struggling.
-Educators can use SEL data alongside traditional academic measures to take action and create effective, individualized interventions.
+Educators can use SEL data alongside traditional academic measures to take action and create effective individualized interventions.
 Not sure where to start with your program?
-Contact our SEL experts to learn more.
+Contact our SEL experts through the form below to learn more.